John Williams: Star Wars and other franchises

+In 1999, Lucas launched the first of three prequels to the original Star Wars trilogy.
+Williams was asked to score all three, starting with The Phantom Menace.
+Along with themes from the previous films, Williams created new themes for Attack of the Clones (2002) and Revenge of the Sith (2005).
+In 2020, Williams won the Grammy Award for "Best Instrumental Composition" for composing Star Wars: Galaxy's Edge Symphonic Suite, He received his 52nd Oscar nomination for "Best Original Score" at the 92nd Academy Awards for Star Wars: The Rise of Skywalker.

-Williams also scored the first three film adaptations of J. K. Rowling's Harry Potter series.
-The most important theme from Williams' scores for the Harry Potter films, "Hedwig's Theme", was used in each of the subsequent films in the series.
-Like the main themes from Jaws, Star Wars, Superman, and Indiana Jones, fans have come to identify the Harry Potter films with Williams' themes.
+Williams scored the first three film adaptations of J. K. Rowling's Harry Potter series.
+The most important theme from Williams's scores for the Harry Potter films, "Hedwig's Theme", was used in each of the subsequent films.
 Williams was asked to return to score the film franchise's final installment, Harry Potter and the Deathly Hallows – Part 2, but director David Yates said that "their schedules simply did not align", as he would have had to provide Williams with a rough cut of the film sooner than was possible.

 In early 2013, Williams expressed interest in working on the Star Wars sequel trilogy, saying: "Now we're hearing of a new set of movies coming in 2015, 2016... so I need to make sure I'm still ready to go in a few years for what I hope would be continued work with George."
 In 2015, Williams scored Star Wars: The Force Awakens, earning him his 50th Academy Award nomination.
-In 2017, he wrote the music for Star Wars: The Last Jedi, the eighth episode of the saga.
-Williams contributed "The Adventures of Han" and several additional demos for the 2018 standalone Star Wars film Solo: A Star Wars Story, while John Powell wrote the film's original score and adapted Williams' music.
+In 2017, he scored Star Wars: The Last Jedi, the eighth episode of the saga.
+Williams contributed "The Adventures of Han" and several additional demos for the 2018 standalone Star Wars film Solo: A Star Wars Story, while John Powell wrote the film's original score and adapted Williams's music.

-In March 2018, Williams announced that following Star Wars: The Rise of Skywalker (2019), he would retire from composing music for the Star Wars franchise: "We know J. J. Abrams is preparing one Star Wars movie now that I will hopefully do next year for him.
+In March 2018, Williams announced that following Star Wars: The Rise of Skywalker (2019), he would retire from the Star Wars franchise: "We know J. J. Abrams is preparing one Star Wars movie now that I will hopefully do next year for him.
 I look forward to it.
 It will round out a series of nine, that will be quite enough for me."
 Williams also makes a cameo in the film as Oma Tres, a Kijimi bartender.
 In July 2018, Williams composed the main musical theme for Disneyland and Disney's Hollywood Studios theme park attraction Star Wars: Galaxy's Edge.
-William Ross, who conducted the symphonic recording of the theme with the London Symphony Orchestra on Williams' behalf, additionally arranged Williams' original composition in different musical contexts for use, recording nearly an hour of musical material at Abbey Road Studios in November 2018.
+William Ross, who conducted the symphonic recording of the theme with the London Symphony Orchestra on Williams's behalf, additionally arranged Williams's original composition in different musical contexts for use, recording nearly an hour of musical material at Abbey Road Studios in November 2018.
 Williams won the Grammy Award for Best Instrumental Composition for his Star Wars: Galaxy's Edge Symphonic Suite.
 In 2022, he contributed the theme music for the Star Wars miniseries Obi-Wan Kenobi, which was subsequently adapted further by William Ross.